Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Coursework (Online Classes + a few Face-to-Face Saturdays each semester)

 Instructors and candidates engage in learning together in a virtual classroom setting (Zoom).
 Classes are typically held two nights per week on weekdays from 4:30 pm – 7:00 pm.
-A maximum of two courses are taken each semester and over the summer.
+A maximum of two content courses are taken each semester and over the summer.
 Twice each semester, class sessions are held together as a cohort on the UH-Mānoa campus on select Saturdays.
 Neighbor island candidates would travel to Oahu and some financial support is provided to assist with travel costs.

-Fieldwork & Student Teaching
+Fieldwork Courses & Student Teaching

 Types of Field Placements